 How to Make Your Medical Practice More Efficient

-In 2019, Forbes magazine writer Mary Juetten ranked efficiency as a business’ most important trait.
+In 2019, Forbes magazine writer Mary Juetten ranked efficiency as a business’ most important trait, regardless of industry.
 “We can plan and schedule as we like,” she writes, “but there are inevitably instances where minutes that eventually turn into hours are spent on things for which there is no redeeming value.”
 In life, Juetten mentions the times we wait on hold, or in line, or in traffic.
 Instances where time is spent on things with little to no productive outcome.

-Now, finally, there’s a solution that takes care of all of your clinical documentation.
+Now, finally, there’s a solution that takes care of your clinical documentation.
 DeepScribe’s AI powered medical scribe listens to your natural patient conversations, transcribes the interaction, creates a customizable medical note, and maps the important medical information into your EHR.

 Get the Free eBook: The Complete Guide to Medical Documentation Solutions

 Time savings is the other element of our offering that is invaluable to our partners.
-We’ve seen physicians save up to three hours a day on their documentation using DeepScribe, and watched others shave time off their individual patient encounters because the interactions are suddenly more seamless, natural and engaging.
+We’ve seen providers save up to three hours a day on their documentation using DeepScribe, and watched others shave time off their individual patient encounters because the interactions are suddenly more seamless, natural and engaging.